WUSTL-Biol4220/home/how_to_guide.md

 5. Carefully read the `README.md` file and follow the instructions: `nano README.md`
 6. Complete your laboratory assignment!

 While completing your assignment, you can save your work using the commands `git add <filename>` and `git commit`.
-For more details on how to use `git` to save your work, see the Lab XX.
+For more details on how to use `git` to save your work, see Lab 03.

 When you're ready to submit your lab assignment
 1. Make sure all of your files are are saved and committed